 Dr. Heimlich’s, Heimlich Save

-Dr. Henry Heimlich, 96, performs the lifesaving technique he invented for the FIRST TIME when a woman chokes on her hamburger in the seat beside him.
+Dr. Henry Heimlich, 96, performed the lifesaving technique he invented for the FIRST TIME when a woman choked on her hamburger in the seat beside him.

 By Joanna Walters in New York For The Guardian